Zuni Mountain YCC: Job Opportunity for Ages 16-18

 The above information is from the U.S. Forest Service YCC webpage, which can be found here.

-This program in particular will be focused within the Mt.
+Last year’s program focused their work within the Mt.
 Taylor Ranger District in collaboration with the Cibola National Forest to complete projects including:

 - Reconstruction of 1 to 2 miles of Forest Boundary fence